duplicity

 The backend requires python-cloudfiles to be installed on the system.
 See REQUIREMENTS.

-It uses three environment variables for authentification: CLOUDFILES_USERNAME (required), CLOUDFILES_APIKEY (required), CLOUDFILES_AUTHURL (optional)
+It uses three environment variables for authentication: CLOUDFILES_USERNAME (required), CLOUDFILES_APIKEY (required), CLOUDFILES_AUTHURL (optional)

 A NOTE ON DROPBOX ACCESS